5 Self-Care Essentials Tennis Star Sloane Stephens Relies on When She’s on the Road

 When Stephens is on the road for competitions or other engagements, she makes a point to stay organized.
 “I keep my hotel rooms super tidy and am very organized with my luggage, laundry, and toiletry kits,” she says.
 “Not only does it help me keep track of all my belongings, but I’ve found it really helps my mind stay clutter-free and focused on the job I’m there to do.”

 She also streamlines her daily routines to optimize her time and mental energy.
-For instance, she takes advantage of online tools like Slack and Google Drive to easily keep in touch with her team and keep tabs on everything she has going on, she shares.
+For instance, she takes advantage of online tools like Slack and Google Drive to easily keep in touch with her team and keep tabs on everything she has going on, she says.
 “Taking the time to intentionally set up these structures and systems in all aspects of my life helps reduce the noise.”

 5. Make healthy eating easy